Back in the 70s, there was a band of merry Grateful Dead fans who traveled the world following their favorite band. These were the devoted Dead Heads.

 #18) Symphony #11 Premier – January 31, 2017 (New York City, NY – Carnegie Hall)

 Not only was I seeing the actual premier of this symphony, and not only was I seeing it at Carnegie Hall: I was seeing this on Phil’s actual 80th birthday.
 Yes, he was in the audience, and I was disappointed that the audience didn’t get to sing him Happy Birthday.
+(This performance also featured performances of one of my favorite Glass pieces, Days and Nights in Rocinha, and also a fantastic performance by Angélique Kidjo.)

 #17) Akhnaten – November 10, 2016 (Los Angeles, CA – Dorothy Chandler Pavilion)